osteel/openapi-httpfoundation-testing/README.md

 ## Installation

+> [!NOTE]
-> 💡 This package is mostly intended to be used as part of an API test suite.
+> This package is mostly intended to be used as part of an API test suite.

 Via Composer: